Migrate on-premises Apache Hadoop clusters to Azure HDInsight - motivation and benefits

 Secure and compliant - HDInsight enables you to protect your enterprise data assets with Azure Virtual Network, encryption, and integration with Azure Active Directory.
 HDInsight also meets the most popular industry and government compliance standards.

-Simplified version management - Azure HDInsight manages the version of Hadoop eco-system components and keeps them up-to-date.
+Simplified version management - Azure HDInsight manages the version of Hadoop eco-system components and keeps them up to date.
 Software updates are usually a complex process for on-premises deployments.

 Smaller clusters optimized for specific workloads with fewer dependencies between components - A typical on-premises Hadoop setup uses a single cluster that serves many purposes.
 With Azure HDInsight, workload-specific clusters can be created.
 Creating clusters for specific workloads removes the complexity of maintaining a single cluster with growing complexity.